What Is Aggravated Assault?

-Aggravated assault is an assault which criminal laws punish more severely due to its seriousness.
-Factors which raise an assault to an aggravated assault typically include the use of a weapon, the status of the victim, the intent of the perpetrator, and the degree of injury caused.
-Assaults that happen in the victim's home can also qualify as an aggravated assault.
+Aggravated assault is an attempt to cause serious bodily harm to an individual with disregard for human life.
+Factors that raise an assault to the aggravated level typically include the use of a weapon, the status of the victim, the intent of the perpetrator, and the degree of injury caused.

-States classify certain assaults as aggravated assault under their criminal codes.
+States classify certain assaults as aggravated under their criminal codes.
 They may also use more specific names such as assault with a deadly weapon.
 Often, aggravated assaults qualify as felonies, while simple assaults can be misdemeanors.
 Many states have multiple degrees of criminal charges for aggravated assault.

 Assault With a Deadly Weapon